yehia67/ai-agent-defi-consultant/README.md

 #### Implementation:
 The plugin connects to an AI agent that is set up in AWS Bedrock, which specializes in DeFi transaction analysis.
 The AI agent is connected to a Lambda function that supplies it with transaction history data for a given wallet address using SIM API by Dune.
 The plugin uses AWS Bedrock Agent Runtime to invoke this pre-configured AI agent and retrieve intelligent insights about transaction patterns and DeFi strategies.
 The plugin supports both explicit AWS credentials and default credential chain authentication, with configurable regions and trace enablement for development purposes.

+### Chainlink Price Feed Plugin

+The Chainlink Price Feed Plugin integrates Chainlink oracles to fetch real-time and historical cryptocurrency price data on the Avalanche network.

+#### Features:

+- **Latest Price Retrieval**: Get up-to-date price information for supported tokens like BTC, AVAX, and ETH
+- **Natural Language Parsing**: Understands user queries like "What's the price of BTC for the last 3 rounds?"
+- **Error Handling & Suggestions**: Informs users when a token is unsupported and suggests valid symbols

+#### Implementation:

+The plugin uses Chainlink's decentralized oracle network to query price feeds via smart contracts deployed on Avalanche network.
+It includes a flexible action handler that:

+- Parses user text to identify target symbols and desired historical depth
+- Maps symbols to Chainlink feed addresses
+- Queries Chainlink aggregators for current and past round data
+- Returns a friendly, structured response summarizing the price information

 ## Environment Variables

 The project uses environment variables for configuration.
 Copy the `.env.example` file to `.env` and configure the following variables: